Frequently asked HIV questions

 Which tests do you offer?

-Every HIV testing center we work with offers both the HIV antibody test and the early detetction HIV DNA and PCR test.
+Every HIV testing center we work with offers both the HIV antibody test and the early detetction HIV RNA test.

 What happens during an HIV test?

 All you need to do is order your test, either online or over the phone, and then come into the lab.
 You don't need an appointment; just come in and get tested.